ordbase/ordinals.sandbox/002/README.md

 The challenge: Code a contract for the PonzICO investment scheme using sruby :-).

-Here's the code in JavaScript-like Solidity in its full glory:
+Here's the code in the JavaScript-like Solidity "world standard" in its full glory:

 ``` solidity
 contract PonzICO {